kicer/stm8loader/README.txt

    - Processes PC commands for programming, reading, and device control

 4. **Application Start**:
-   - On successful programming or timeout, jumps to main application
+   - On successful programming or timeout, jumps to main application(0x8004)
    - Option to stay in bootloader mode for debugging

 ## Building the Project